Seaport, Boston

-The Seaport District (colloquially Seaport and officially the South Boston Waterfront) is a neighborhood in Boston, Massachusetts.
+The Seaport (officially the South Boston Waterfront) is a neighborhood in Boston, Massachusetts.
 It is part of the larger neighborhood of South Boston, and is also sometimes called the Innovation District.
 The Seaport is a formerly industrial area that has undergone an extensive redevelopment effort in recent years.
 It is bordered by the Fort Point Channel to the west, Boston Harbor to the north and east, and the historic residential neighborhood of South Boston to the south.

 Name

 The section of South Boston north of First Street was targeted for massive redevelopment by the administration of Mayor Thomas Menino and the Boston Planning and Development Agency.
-Initially referred to as the Seaport District by the BRA, the area was officially restyled the "South Boston Waterfront" after virulent protest from natives and local politicians, including City Council President James M. Kelly.
+Initially referred to as the Seaport District by the BRA, the area was officially restyled the "South Boston Waterfront" after virulent protest from natives and local politicians, including City Council president James M. Kelly.
 Despite this, it is commonly known as the Seaport District.
 The name Innovation District was also proposed.